-4.5 Audit approach and materiality
+4.4 Audit approach and materiality

-Our audit planning was carried out taking account of the issues highlighted through a planning meeting with you, and our knowledge and understanding of the business.

-In our planning, we have taken account of the reliance that can be placed on the work of the internal auditors, the regulation within the sector, and the results of our own risk assessment made in accordance with the guidance set by International Standards on Auditing (UK and Ireland).

-• The level of materiality for making adjustments to the financial statements, as set out in the detailed planning memorandum, was calculated based on total income and the value of general reserves and was assessed at £200,000.

-We are required to notify you of any potential adjustments identified during the course of our audit work unless they are clearly trifling.
-For the purposes of this report we have taken clearly trifling as being less than £2,000.
+- Our audit planning was carried out taking account of the issues highlighted through a planning meeting with you, and our knowledge and understanding of the business. - In our planning, we have taken account of the reliance that can be placed on the work of the internal auditors, the regulation within the sector, and the results of our own risk assessment made in accordance with the guidance set by International Standards on Auditing (UK and Ireland). - The level of materiality for making adjustments to the financial statements, as set out in the detailed planning memorandum, was calculated based on total income and the value of general reserves and was assessed at £275,000. - We are required to notify you of any potential adjustments identified during the course of our audit work unless they are clearly trifling.
+For the purposes of this report we have taken clearly trifling as being less than £2,750.

 The following significant matters were discussed with management during the course of the audit.
-This includes the audit outcome of the key risks identified within our audit planning memorandum dated 2007.
+This includes the audit outcome of the key risks identified within our audit planning memorandum dated 23 July 2008.

-4.6 Accounting policies and practices
+4.5 Accounting policies and practices

-In preparing the financial statements of the College, Members are required under FRS18 to review the College's accounting policies on an annual basis to ensure they remain appropriate to the College's circumstances and are being properly applied.
+In preparing the financial statements of the College, Members are required under FRS 18 to review the College's accounting policies on an annual basis to ensure they remain appropriate to the College's circumstances and are being properly applied.

-• We have reviewed the accounting policies and practices selected by the College and are satisfied that the College operates acceptable accounting policies and practices for the purpose of determining whether the financial statements show a true and fair view.
+• We have reviewed the accounting policies and practices selected by the College and are satisfied that the College operates acceptable accounting policies and practices for the purpose of determining whether the financial statements show a true and fair view with the exception of the policy utilised for FRS 17.